PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 is raw.
 Establish whether all three child dictionaries form complete mutation evidence before selecting any new observation point.
 Commit and push only; do not create, reopen, or update a pull request.

+## Very-late singleton/consecutive-Reshape result characterization checkpoint

+`_run_singleton_consecutive_reshape_pass_cluster()` forwards the three ordered result dictionaries from singleton-channel Transpose cleanup, duplicate Reshape fan-out cleanup, and consecutive Reshape cleanup.
+The empty-model schema is fixed at one, one, and three mutation counters respectively.
+Each child owner prunes only after a positive mutation count, so the tuple contains pure mutation evidence without an additional tensor-count proxy.

+The private runner has three production occurrences.
+The first model-level call after `_very_late_instancenorm_dualstats_stats` is raw; the second model- level call destructures all three dictionaries into the shared late reconciliation guard; and the conditional fallback call remains a raw expression with `fallback_ir` and no LayoutState.

+A strict expected-failure orchestration contract requires only the first model-level result to be retained as `_very_late_singleton_consecutive_reshape_results`.
+It fixes the exact model and live LayoutState arguments, captured dual-statistics predecessor, following optional layout-transpose branch, later three-target destructuring, and fallback expression.

+At implementation, replace only the first model-level expression with an assignment.
+Do not change the helper or child owners, three-result order or schemas, shared state scope, callback arguments, diagnostics, later destructuring, fallback call, pass order, reconciliation behavior, dependencies, or TensorFlow behavior.
+The retained tuple must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- singleton/consecutive orchestration and all three child-owner families plus terminal occurrence, architecture, and pass-efficiency coverage:
+  `379 passed, 1 xfailed in 19.25s`
+- branch-changed broad suite plus the same singleton/consecutive owner and orchestration coverage: `1444 passed, 1 xfailed in 24.31s`

+The sole strict expected failure is the intentionally unimplemented very-late singleton/consecutive-Reshape result retention contract above.
+Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.